winitzki/scall/tutorial/programming_dhall.md

 Just like `Stream/take`, the function `Stream/truncate` requires an explicit bound on the size of the output list.
-It is impossible to implement a function that determines whether a given stream terminates.
-Also, we cannot terminate a stream at the data item that satisfies some condition (say, at the first `Natural` number that is equal to zero).
+We cannot write a function that stops extracting data from a given stream at the data item that satisfies some condition (say, after the first `Natural` number that is equal to zero).

 Streams represent conceptually "infinite" structures, and working with those structures in System Fω often requires an explicit upper bound on the number of possible iterations.
+It is impossible to implement a function that determines whether a given stream ever terminates.

 #### The `cons` constructor for streams.
 Performance issues

-The `cons` operation for lists will prepend a single value to a list.
+The `cons` operation for lists   prepends a single value to a list.
 The analogous operation for streams can be implemented as a special case of concatenating streams:

 ```dhall